alexpoov/alexpoov/posts/site-creation/00-preface/preface.md

 * document the process of creating the new version of the https://alexpoov.com/ website.
 * structure the documents by subject topics.

 Ultimately, I want to create a multiple-entrance-network-like visual guide over my experience, so it can be both engaging and easy-to-follow for everyone who will find this materials in the internet.
+Importantly, this should not be an independent set of learning materials.
+I will reference a lot of external materials that I like the most, explaining only those steps that are directly connected to my design and implementation decisions.
+So, if these materials will ever see the light: it's supplementary notes, not instructions.

+Whooh, I guess that's it.
 Let's do it!